ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Total fee would have been: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH

+## After the London upgrade {#post-london}

 Let's say Jordan has to pay Taylor 1 ETH.
 In the transaction, the gas limit is 21,000 units and the base fee is 10 gwei.
 Jordan includes a tip of 2 gwei.

-## After the London upgrade {#post-london}

-`21,000 * (10 + 2) = 252,000 gwei` or 0.000252 ETH.
+The total fee would now be: `Gas units * (Max fee per gas (Gas Price) + Max priority fee per gas (Tip to the validator))` i.e `21,000 * (10 + 2) = 252,000 gwei` or 0.000252 ETH.

 When Jordan sends the money, 1.000252 ETH will be deducted from Jordan's account.
 Taylor will be credited 1.0000 ETH.